golanpiyush/InkFrame/README.md

 inkFrame

-Minimal yet powerful offline movie player for Android

-InkFrame is designed for cinephiles who value both form and function.
-It intelligently organizes your local movie files, fetches rich metadata, handles subtitles effortlessly, and delivers a smooth, immersive playback experience — all wrapped in a beautiful, minimalist UI.

 > Future-ready: InkFrame is set to evolve into a hybrid movie platform supporting online streaming and movie discovery alongside local playback.